redhat-openinfra-lab/openinfra-docs/docs/index.md

-# Welcome to the Red Hat NA Solutions Specialist Architecture Lab's Documentation Site.
+# Welcome to the Red Hat NA-SSA Lab's Documentation Site.

 This site is created using MKDocs.
 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

+## Pre-Requisites

+Local client must have python, and git.
+After installing python, use pip to install the mkdocs and mkdocs-material packages.

+## Update the Site or Add Documentation

+Clone the site to your local repository.
+Once you have a copy of the repository, update the documentation locally.
+Preview your changes using mkdocs serve.
+This will initial a local webserver as 127.0.0.1:8000.

-## Commands
+## Helpful commands

 * `mkdocs new [dir-name]` - Create a new project.
 * `mkdocs serve` - Start the live-reloading docs server.